 In frost-prone areas a conservatory/greenhouse is the ideal place for overwintering tender perennials and marginally hardy plants from the garden.
 Cold-sensitive plants in need of good light levels and dry, frost-free conditions will also benefit.
 Tropical plants and exotics can be moved inside during autumn after a spell in the garden through the summer months.
 Place Aquatic Plants in trays of deep mud or a bucket of water while keeping them away from frost until the threat has gone.

 Sometimes it may seem pointless raking, when the wind blows even more leaves onto the lawn, but just think of all the lovely leaf mould you can make!
 To assist walking over lawns plagued with worm casts or muddy areas, consider laying paths or stepping-stones across main routes of access, so that the lawn is not spoiled by treading in the winter weather.
 In many colder areas, this month is the last opportunity to scarify, aerate and top dress lawns.
 Scarification removes layers of thatch and can be done with a spring-tine rake which can be bought at Pyle Garden Centre.

 October is synonymous with 'The Harvest' and rightly so.
-If handled carefully and placed in the right environment, fruit from your garden may be stored for several weeks, or even months.
-So, with a little planning, you could be eating your own apples at Christmas Dinner.
+If handled carefully and placed in the right environment, produce from your garden may be stored for several weeks, or even months.
+So, with a little planning, you could be eating your own home grown vegetables at Christmas Dinner.